-Loft is the angle of each golf club which controls trajectory and distance.
+Loft – The Loft is the angle of the clubface of each golf club which controls trajectory and distance.

 Driver – The lowest lofted club in the bag usually between nine and twelve degrees.
 This club will hit the ball the furthest when struck correctly.
 It also has the biggest head size up to 460 Cubic Centimetres.

 Fairway Wood – Woods are no longer made but the name will always sound better than 3 Metal.
 Usually between thirteen and nineteen degrees of loft.